 Designers shall include both standard drawings D-PB-1 and D-PB-2 in plans on projects allowing HDPE as a pipe alternate.
-Designers are to refer to the Roadway Design Division Drainage Manual, Chapter 6, Section 6.04.2.2 and Table 6A-1, for pipe selection criteria and allowed alternates for roadway classes and fill heights.
+Designers are to refer to the Design Division Drainage Manual, Chapter 6, Section 6.04.2.2 and Table 6A-1, for pipe selection criteria and allowed alternates for roadway classes and fill heights.

-Designers should note that bedding material shall be included in the cost of the proposed pipe culvert.
+Designers should note that bedding material shall no longer be paid for as a separate item but will be included in the cost of the proposed pipe culvert.